Epicyclic motion of charged particles around a weakly magnetized Kiselev black hole: Conclusions

 Once the effective potential is known, one can establish what types of orbits are possible.
 Contrary to Ernst spacetime, the potential (\ref{V}) is vanishing on the horizons and it possesses off-equatorial critical points which correspond to saddle points, this feature being a result of quintessence.
 For a bound orbit to exist, the condition (\ref{BoundCond}) should be satisfied and this leads to a range of the angular momentum given in (\ref{Lrange}) and to a maximum value of the radial coordinate of the turning point, defined in (\ref{rmax}), which is depending only on the quintessence parameters $k$ and $w$.
 Also, in the figures \ref{fig:Lreg} and \ref{fig:Ereg}, the key features are the shaded regions which correspond to the values of $L$ and $E$ which allow bound orbits.

 A special attention is given to circular orbits.
 Since the potential vanishes on the horizons and it possesses at least one maximum value inbetween, it always exists un unstable circular orbit.
 On the other hand, stable circular orbits are possible for small values of $k$, lower than a critical value, and for the magnetic parameter in the range $b_{min} < b < b_{max}$, with $b_{min}$ and $b_{max}$ given in (\ref{bmin}) and (\ref{bmax}).
+Outside this range whose width is decreasing as $k$ increases, no stable circular orbits exist.
 The condition $b_{min} = b_{max}$ is satisfied for $r=r_*$, where $r_*$ is given in (\ref{rmax}).
-The radial coordinate $r=r_*$ is particularly important since for $r$ above $r_*$ no stable orbits exist.
+As we pointed out, the static radius $r=r_*$ is particularly important since it separates the region of stable orbits from the one where only unstable trajectories exist.
 The constrains on the quintessence parameter $k$ and the $r_{ISCO}$ ranges are collected in table 3.
 An important feature is that, due to quintessence, values of $r_{ISCO}$ bigger than the reference value $r=6M$ are possible.
 However, once the magnetic field comes into place, the ISCO radius shifts to lower values approaching the limiting value $r=3M$ (see the figure \ref{fig:breg}).

 As a main goal, in section 6, we address the problem of perturbed quasi-circular orbits.
 In this respect, we use the conditions of existence of stable circular orbits discussed in the previous section and focus on the fluctuations about these orbits and their stability expressed by the reality of the radial and transversal frequencies.
 For suitable values of $L$ and $E$ and $r \in [ r_{ISCO} , r_* ]$, one may find circular trajectories which are stable both under fluctuations in the equatorial plane and against fluctuations in the transverse direction, while for $r>r_*$, the quintessence destabilizes any bound orbit.
 As expected, once the quintessence parameter is increasing, the characteristic frequencies are decreasing and there is a critical value of $k$ above which the trajectory becomes unstable.
 On the other hand, the values of the frequencies and the allowed range of $r$ are depending on the sign and values of the magnetic parameter.
 For example, for $L>0$ and $b < 0$, the Lorentz force is attracting the charged particle towards the Oz-axis and all frequencies are increasing with $|b|$.